aypex-io/aypex/README.md

 plug-able allowing you to build the platform you need, and leave out the stuff you don't.

-The benefits of a plug-able e-commerce kit are that it allows you can use customize your setup to your requirements you can choose form any custom UI: Checkout, Storefront, Admin combination, you can pick you Email pack or choose your API version or build your own.
+The benefits of a plug-able e-commerce kit are that it allows you can use customize your setup to your requirements you can choose form any custom UI: Checkout, Storefront, Admin combination, you can pick your own Email pack, choose your API version or build your own custom set from scratch.

 Below are some example setups.
 ### Headless